Cat Power: Personal life

 In 2005, Marshall entered a relationship with actor Giovanni Ribisi, and resided with Ribisi and his daughter in Los Angeles.
 They also had a rental house in Malibu where she had a studio.
 Following the release of The Greatest, Marshall canceled her impending spring 2006 tour, and used the hiatus to recover from mental health problems.
 As part of her recovery, she was admitted to the psychiatric ward at Mount Sinai Medical Center & Miami Heart Institute, leaving after a week.
 Marshall gave a first person account of her breakdown in an interview for the November 2006 issue of Spin.

 In June 2012, it was reported that Marshall had ended her relationship with Ribisi, and the completion of her upcoming record had coincided with their breakup: "I cut my hair off three days [after the breakup], got on a plane to France, and finished the shit."
 Shortly after the release of Sun, Marshall began having trouble breathing and was hospitalized multiple times, though doctors were unable to diagnose her.
 "I thought I was dying," she recounted.
 "They told me they were going to put me in a coma to save my lungs.
 My friend came to visit and told me I'd made the Billboard Top 10 and all I could think was: 'I don't want to die.'"
 Marshall was subsequently diagnosed with hereditary angioedema, an immune disorder that causes sporadic swelling of the face and throat due to C1 esterase inhibitor deficiency.
 In September 2012, she stated she had been hospitalized owing to the condition over eight times, which led her to cancel her European tour.

 In April 2015, Marshall announced that she had recently given birth to a son, but did not name the child's father.

-On June 5, 2023, she announced her sobriety via her Instagram account with a selfie and the message "41 days sober.
-Don't mess with her, she's that girl..."

 Artistry

 Musical style

 Marshall's releases as Cat Power have frequently been noted by critics for their somber, blues-influenced instrumentation and melancholy lyrics, leading LA Weekly to dub her the "queen of sadcore".
 Marshall, however, claims that her music is often misinterpreted, and that many of her songs are "not sad, [but] triumphant".
-She has recounted blues, old soul music, British rock 'n' roll, as well as hymns and gospel music as being integral influences on her.
+She has claimed blues, soul music, British rock 'n' roll, as well as hymns and gospel music as integral influences on her.

 Cat Power's early releases have been described as blending elements of punk, folk, and blues, while her later releases (post-2000) began to incorporate more sophisticated arrangements and production.
 The Greatest (2006), Marshall's seventh release, was heavily soul-influenced and incorporated R&B elements; the Memphis Rhythm Band provided backing instrumentation on the album.
 Unlike her previous releases, which featured sparse guitar and piano arrangements, The Greatest was described by Marshall biographer Sarah Goodman as her first "full-blown studio record with sophisticated production and senior players backing [Marshall] up".